oberocks/superjsonic/README.md

 ## A Navbar Example

-Here's an example of a navbar using an array of navigation link objects for data, and s couple of `.generate_elements()` methods and a `for` loop.
+Here's an example of a navbar using an array of navigation link objects for data, and a couple of `.generate_elements()` methods along with a `for` loop.

 ```javascript